cncf/tag-security/assessments/projects/cni/self-assessment.md

 With the rapid development of application containers on Linux, networking in this area is still not well addressed as it is highly environment-specific.
 To deal with this problem, developers seek to create a network layer that is pluggable for container runtimes.
-Ultimately, CNI, along with libraries for Go and a set of plugins, was introduced as a common interface between network plugins and container execution.
+Ultimately, CNI was introduced as a standardized interface between network plugins and container execution.
+The CNI team provides a library for integrating CNI into applications and maintains some reference plugins for CNI.

 ![Overview of how CNI fits into cloud native world](docs/CNI-role.png)